Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 \subsection{Peak to Average Power Ratio}

-PAPR is an important KPI for sub-THz/THz communications as it dictates the Tx power efficiency, which affects energy efficiency, link budget, and coverage (processing ultra-wide BW sub-THz/THz signals is very power consuming).
+PAPR is an essential and important KPI for sub-THz/THz communications as it dictates the Tx power efficiency, which affects energy efficiency, link budget, and coverage.
 Large amplitude fluctuations in high PAPR lead to spectral regrowth and non-linear distortion; an output back-off is thus needed to retain the linear PA region, reducing power efficiency.
-The saturated output power ($P_\mathrm{sat}$) recordings in state-of-the-art THz PAs \cite{wang2021power} reveal limited achievable output power that decreases drastically with operating frequency (the trend lines for different technologies follow a stepper increasing-slope).
+Processing ultra-wide bandwidth sub-THz/THz signals is also very power consuming.
+Moreover, The saturated output power ($P_\mathrm{sat}$) recordings in state-of-the-art THz PAs \cite{wang2021power} reveal limited achievable output power that decreases drastically with operating frequency (the trend lines for different technologies follow a stepper increasing slope).
 For example, $P_\mathrm{sat}\!\approx\!\unit[20,23]{dBm}$ and $\unit[28]{dBm}$ at $f_c\!=\!\unit[100]{GHz}$ for CMOS, SiGe BiCMOS, and InP technologies, respectively.
 Furthermore, high PAPR necessitates high dynamic-range THz ADCs of low signal-to-quantization-noise ratios, which are not cost- and power-efficient \cite{sundstrom2008power}.
 The ADC signal-to-noise and distortion ratio (SNDR) decreases by increasing the Nyquist sampling rate.
-However, the energy per conversion step increases linearly with frequency beyond \unit[100]{MHz} \cite{murmannadc}.
+However, the energy per conversion step increases linearly with frequencies beyond \unit[100]{MHz} \cite{murmannadc}.
 For example, for an ADC of $F_\samp\!=\!\unit[100]{GHz}$, the power consumption and SNDR are approximately $\unit[0.3]{Watt}$ (very high) and $\unit[35]{dB}$ (very low), respectively.
-The PAPR CCDF of CP-OFDM is expressed as~\cite{chafii2014closed}
+The PAPR CCDF of one CP-OFDM symbol $(N\!=\!1)$ is expressed as~\cite{chafii2014closed}

 for a PAPR threshold $\gamma_{\mathrm{th}}$.
 Furthermore, the closed-form approximation of the PAPR CCDF of OQAM/FBMC in \cite{chafii2014closed} reveals higher PAPR values compared to CP-OFDM due to per-subcarrier filtering.
-In \cite{surabhi2019peak}, the PAPR CCDF of OTFS is approximated for high values of $N$ as
+In \cite{surabhi2019peak}, the PAPR CCDF of discrete-time OTFS (no oversampling and rectangular pulse-shaping) is approximated for high values of $N$ as

-OTFS has better PAPR characteristics when $N\!<\!M$, with an upper bound that grows linearly with $N$ \cite{surabhi2019peak}, unlike TF MC modulations where the PAPR depends on and grows linearly with the number of subcarriers $M$ \eqref{eq:CCDF_theo_ofdm}.
-This OTFS feature can be leveraged in ultra-wideband THz communications with many subcarriers.
-SCs inherently result in low PAPR, whether in SC-FDE or in DFT-s-OFDM due to DFT-precoding.